castingclouds/circuit_breaker-docs/content/docs/comparison/_index.md

 ---
 weight: 5
 bookFlatSection: true
-title: "Comparison with Other Systems"
 ---

-# Comparison with Other Workflow Systems

-## DAGs vs. Petri Nets
+# DAGs vs. Petri Nets

-### Directed Acyclic Graphs (DAGs)
+## Directed Acyclic Graphs (DAGs)

-DAGs are commonly used in workflow systems like Argo Workflows, Apache Airflow, and GitHub Actions.
+DAGs are commonly used in workflow systems like Argo Workflows and Apache Airflow.
 They offer:

 **Advantages:**
 - Simple, intuitive representation of task dependencies